-The complex, tightly regulated networks[1,2] through which DNA, RNA and proteins interact underly the functioning of living systems.[3-5] One of the aims of synthetic biology is to create artificial pathways in which DNA, RNA and proteins interact with each other via analogously "programmed" reaction patterns to create new tools for sensing, drug-delivery, cell imaging.[6-14] A widely used approach to this end is the rational design of synthetic DNA/protein communication that takes advantage of the many naturally occurring proteins that recognize and bind specific oligonucleotide sequences to, for example, regulate transcription or translation.[15-21] Such sequence-specific recognition has been employed in synthetic systems to regulate the load/release of devices.[22] molecular cargos from DNA-based the assembly/disassembly of DNA-based structures[23] and DNAbased reactions.[24]
+The complex, tightly regulated networks^{1,2} through which DNA, RNA and proteins interact underly the functioning of living systems.3-5 One of the aims of synthetic biology is to create artificial pathways in which DNA, RNA and proteins interact with each other via analogously "programmed" reaction patterns to create new tools for sensing, drug-delivery, cell imaging.6-14 A widely used approach to this end is the rational design of synthetic DNA/protein communication that takes advantage of the many naturally occurring proteins that recognize and bind specific oligonucleotide sequences to, for example, regulate transcription or translation.15-21 Such sequence-specific recognition has been employed in synthetic systems to regulate the load/release of molecular cargos from DNA-based devices,22 the assembly/disassembly of DNA-based structures23 and DNA-based reactions.24

-The chemical versatility of synthetic nucleotides makes it possible to tailor the chemistry by which they can "communicate" with proteins, offering opportunities to expand the abovedescribed regulatory approach to proteins that do not normally bind DNA or RNA.
-Peptide nucleic acid (PNA)-polypeptide chimeras, for example, have been used to combine the recognition capability of nucleobase sequence and the structural and functional versatility of proteins and peptides into a single molecule.[25,26] Synthetic oligonucleotides can also be conjugated with other recognition elements responding to a wide range of proteins and biomolecules, further broadening the potential interface between the world of synthetic nucleic acids and proteins.
-Recently, we and others have, for example, employed antigen-conjugated synthetic DNA strands to allow programmable interactions with specific antibodies[27-31] that control the assembly and disassembly of DNA-based molecular structures.[32]
+The chemical versatility of synthetic nucleotides makes it possible to tailor the chemistry by which they can "communicate" with proteins, offering opportunities to expand the above-described regulatory approach to proteins that do not normally bind DNA or RNA.
+Peptide nucleic acid (PNA)-polypeptide chimeras, for example, have been used to combine the recognition capability of nucleobase sequence and the structural and functional versatility of proteins and peptides into a single molecule.
+Synthetic oligonucleotides can also be conjugated with other recognition elements responding to a wide range of proteins and biomolecules, further broadening the potential interface between the world of synthetic nucleic acids and proteins.
+Recently, we and others have, for example, employed antigenconjugated synthetic DNA strands to allow programmable interactions with specific antibodies 37-31 that control the assembly and disassembly of DNA-based molecular structures.
+According to the synthetic disassembly of DNA-based molecular structures.

 In the above-described examples, the communication is limited to protein-to-DNA interactions in which a specific protein (e.g., a transcription factor, an enzyme, or an antibody) triggers a functional event in a structure built of DNA.
-An important step towards the broader applicability of these systems, however, would be the ability to exploit synthetic DNA-based systems as an interface between two normally non-communicating proteins (i.e., protein-DNA-protein communication).[33]
-A step in this direction was demonstrated by Margulies and coworkers, who employed oligonucleotide-small molecule conjugates to mediate communication between platelet-derived growth factor (PDGF) and glutathione-S-transferase, such that the former controls the catalytic activity of the latter.[34]
+An important step towards the broader applicability of these systems, however, would be the ability to exploit synthetic DNA-based systems as an interface between two normally non-communicating proteins (i.e., protein-DNA-protein communication).
+A step in this direction was demonstrated by Margulies and coworkers, who employed oligonucleotide-small molecule conjugates to mediate communication between platelet-derived growth factor (PDGF) and glutathione-Stransferase, such that the former controls the catalytic activity of the latter.33

 Motivated by the potential power of DNA devices that modulate protein-protein interactions here we report a class of antibody-responsive, DNA-based synthetic devices that can mediate the regulation of a range of target proteins via two, related mechanisms.
-In the first, antibody binding to an antigenconjugated DNA device releases a DNA strand (i.e., translator, green Figure 1, left) that acts as an inhibitor of a downstream target protein (Figure 1, left).
+In the first, antibody binding to an antigen-conjugated DNA device releases a DNA strand (i.e., translator, green Figure 1, left) that acts as an inhibitor of a downstream target protein (Figure 1, left).
 In the second, antibody-induced release of the translator strand disrupts the device's inhibition of a downstream protein, activating it (Figure 1, right).

 Figure 1.
-Antibody-protein communication mediated by antibodyresponsive DNA devices.
+Antibody-protein communication mediated by antibody-responsive DNA devices.
 Here we explore two mechanisms by which a synthetic, antigen-conjugated DNA strand (antibody-responsive device, grey) can mediate communication between an antibody and a target protein.
 In the first (Mechanism A), the antibody-responsive device releases a translator strand that inhibits a downstream target protein.
 (Mechanism B) In the second, antibody-binding-induced loss of the translator abolishes the inhibitory properties of the device, activating the downstream target protein.